 I understand that this can happen, but is not especially common because bumblebees are fussy, and the nest would need to be free of parasites etc. However, it can and does happen.

-If this is inconvenient for you, the best thing to do is remove the old nest and block any entrance holes to stop new queens from making a nest there in the future.
+If this is inconvenient for you, the best thing to do is remove the old nest (when the colony is no longer present) and block any entrance holes to stop new queens from making a nest there in the future.

 for your email - and for caring about the bees!

 Without seeing your situation directly, I cannot be too sure, but possibly:

 If you believe you have a 'single buzz', you could first carefully take a look to check whether there is a nest.
 If not, you may simply have a queen bumblebee taking shelter, in which case, leave her undisturbed for a little longer if you can (hibernation will be over soon) and simply clear away and tidy the area that appears to be attracting the bees.

 If you have a nest, you could leave it for now, until the season has finished.
 Wait until October/November, or when it appears there is no more buzzing and the bees are gone.
 Then tidy away the area that is attracting bees, and block any holes allowing them to get in.

 If it is not a single queen, then what has happened here is that you have a new colony.
 It won't be the old colony - the old colonies do indeed die off.
 You can resolve the matter for the future by clearing away the 'ideal nest conditions' for the bumblebees at the end of the season, to discourage future nests.